Demontager/minessh/README.md

 Bash script for controlling mining servers running on BAMT 1.3/1.5/1.6 or SMOS Linux.
 It may control any number of mining servers.
 It is preferably to run it against BAMT 1.6 servers as script already included easy function to quickly switch over mining software e.g. cgminer/sgminer/vertminer.
 Also it is possible to add your own custom compiled miner and switch to it within menu.
-Tested on Lubuntu 13.10 and any Debian based distros should work out of box, also it could run on any Linux distro whith small modifications.
+Tested on Lubuntu 13.10 and on any Debian based distros should work out of box, also it could run on any Linux distro whith small modifications.

 List of features: